MPJ-Imaging/battery_xct_workflows/paper/paper.md

 # Summary

 X-ray computed tomography (XCT) enables non-destructive, 3D visualization of lithium-ion (Li-ion) battery components and microstructure.
 At the cell level, XCT is especially useful for detecting manufacturing and quality issues in Li-ion cells [@attia2025challenges].
-Yet turning XCT images into quantitative, reproducible insights often requires custom analysis pipelines that are rarely shared openly.
+Yet turning XCT images into quantitative, reproducible quality assurane (QA) insights often requires custom analysis pipelines that are rarely shared openly.

 This submission provides a set of open Jupyter notebooks that demonstrate analysis workflows for battery XCT data.
-The workflows target three critical quality-assurance tasks relevant to Li-ion cylindrical cells:
+The workflows target three critical QA tasks relevant to Li-ion cylindrical cells:

 - Quantifying electrode overhang using multiple geometric measures;
 - Measuring the canister (e.g., diameter, eccentricity) and detecting dents via ellipse fitting; and